124938/learning-kafka/README.md

 ## Architecture

+### Few Important Concepts
+* Kafka is run as a cluster on one or more servers.
+* The Kafka cluster stores streams of records/messages in categories called topics.
+* Each record consists of a key, a value and a timestamp.

 ### Core APIs
 * **The Producer API** - It allows an application to publish a stream records to one of more Kafka topics.
 * **The Consumer API** - It allows an application to subscribe to one or more topics and process the stream of records.